 When possible, departments are encouraged to allow employees to work remotely and be flexible with arrangements.
 There are a number of resources available to help faculty and staff with child and dependent care needs.
 The university recently announced two additional resources to help with dependent care needs.

-Information and resources to support personal mental, emotional, and physical well-being is available.
-Resources include guided meditation and relaxation videos, virtual support groups, mobile apps and online programs and more.
+Information and resources to support personal mental, emotional and physical well-being are available.
+Resources include guided meditation and relaxation videos, virtual support groups, mobile apps and online programs, and more.

 The Federal Emergency Management Agency (FEMA) will provide financial assistance for COVID-19-related funeral expenses incurred after Jan.
 20, 2020.
 This assistance is available through Sept.
 30, 2025, to those who have lost eligible loved ones due to the pandemic.
 More information is available on the FEMA website > COVID-19 Funeral Assistance.
 Watch this informational video or call FEMA’s COVID-19 Funeral Assistance Helpline at 1 (844) 684-6333 for help.